-The traveller heads for the interior of Borneo.
-Their destination is Belaga, 100km northeast of Kapit along the Ranjang River.
-It is a small place, accessible only by water.
-The traveller, picturing themselves as some kind of new Livingstone, becomes excited at the thought of rainforest isolation.
+The traveller moves further into Borneo en route to Belaga, 100km northeast of Kapit along the Ranjang River.
+It is a small place on the edge of the rainforest, accessible only by water.
+The traveller, picturing themselves as a new variety of Livingstone, becomes excited at the thought of rainforest isolation.
 They take their seat in the river craft, unaware of the whispering man behind them.

 The landscape is alien to them, as is the atmosphere.
-Their neighbour notices their perplexion.
-‘This is the river, it’s important to us,’ says the newcomer, their eyes gleaming with an intelligence far in advance of the traveller’s.
-They motion toward the rainforest, brooding impassively as the river churns at its feet.
+An inquisitive presence notes the traveller’s perplexion.
+‘This is the river, it’s important to us,’ says the newcomer, their eyes gleaming with elemental intelligence and understanding of the forest.
+Their companion motions toward the rainforest, brooding impassively as the river churns at its feet.

 The traveller, indulging in a reverie of dark jungles, ancient folklore and an unknowable quest, wonders what form of revenge lurks in Belaga.